gayatrim707/ContactApp/README.md

 # Contact App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.
 A simple Angular application for managing contacts.
-This app allows users to add, edit, delete, and view their contacts easily.
+This app allows users to add, edit, delete, and view their contacts easily.This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.

 ## Features